OpenTSDB/opentsdb.net/docs/source/api_http/uid/index.rst

 UIDs exposed via the API are encoded as hexadecimal strings.
 The UID ``42`` would be expressed as ``00002A`` given the default UID width of 3 bytes.

+You may also edit meta data associated with timeseries or individual UID objects via the UID endpoint.

 UID API Endpoints
 -----------------